Faith’s top gear

-As an ordained clergy friend of mine (one of my team of advisors) puts it, if we are ‘in sync’ with God in that way then all his potential loving care can be bestowed upon us.
+As an ordained clergy friend of mine (one of my team of advisors) puts it, if we are ‘in sync’ with God in that way then all his potential loving care can be released in our lives.
 God’s loving care equals ‘grace!’

 4.1 Behaviour that God wants from us

 If we can hold ourselves in faith’s ‘top gear’, his loving presence becomes so obvious.
 And all the loving care that comes with it!
 My own thirty plus years of evaluating Christian faith at work in my life, and the church, has at least proven that to me.
 (Again, to read about the ‘who’, ‘how’ and ‘why’ of this website please click here.)

 We firstly try harder to live the way he wants us to – as made clear in the Bible.
 We live ‘faithfully’.
 The article, “Christianity Explained” offers a basic understanding of our religion.
 An explanation of ‘right and wrong’ within Christianity is also presented in the article, “Rules, laws and commandments”.